2026

 AI Engineer @ Helvetia Baloise Group

 In production, Balingo processed 12,000+ requests in 3 months (requests include styling, text translation, and document translation) with a 99.95% end-to-end success rate.
-In Switzerland, Balingo enabled avoiding a planned ~150k CHF/year DeepL Enterprise license purchase, and internal user surveys indicate an ~80% substitution rate versus other translation services for eligible tasks.
+In Switzerland, Balingo supported the decision to avoid a planned ~150k CHF/year spend for commercial translation tooling/licensing, and internal user surveys indicate an ~80% self-reported substitution rate versus other translation services for eligible tasks.
 Further savings are projected as the platform scales across countries and languages in the context of the Helvetia–Baloise merger.

 Join us